k2view-academy/K2View-Academy/articles/k2verify/k2verify_execution/06_results.md

-# k2verify Execution Results
+# Verify Execution Results

 The Results page provides a comprehensive, multi-level view of verification outcomes for a completed k2verify task.
 It is designed to help users quickly understand overall status, identify problematic tables, and drill down to individual record and field discrepancies.

 #### 1. Open the Results page
-1. go to the results page
+* Go to the results page.

-2. click on the execution ID of your task execution
+* Click on the execution ID of your task execution.

-3. Review and analyze the results
+* Review and analyze the results.

 #### 2. Review and analyze results